MarcinKilarski/Interactive-Website-Performance-Report/README.md

 ### Version 1.1 (work in progress)
 https://datastudio.google.com/open/1tQ6uCHDo7lIpHNnmmPFlHLLpuE9iw3D2

 ## Instructions

-1. If you don't have a free Google Data Studio account, you need to [create it](https://datastudio.google.com/)
+1. Log into your Google Data Studio or [create a free account](https://datastudio.google.com/)
 2. Copy the report

    - Bring your mouse cursor to the top edge of the report window.
 Top navigation will appear.
-   - Go to "File" (top navigation)
-   - Select "Make a copy..."
+   - On the right-hand side you will see an icon with two rectangles, one on top of another.
+Click on it to make a copy of the report.
+   - In a pop-up window, select a new Data Source.
+You can use a "Sample Google Analytics Data" if you would like to just play with the report or click on a drop-down field below heading the "New Data Source".
+Then click "Create New Data Source" button at the bottom if you would like to use data from one of the sites that you manage.
+In the search box, type "Google Analytics" and select it.
+Then press an "Authorize" button, and "Allow" on a page that will appear.
+Now select a Google Analytics account, then a property, and a view or a website for which you would like to use this report.
+Next press "Connect" button in the top-right corner.
+Then "Add to Report" button in the top-right corner.
+Then press "Copy report" button.
-   - Give it an appropriate name, e.g. "Website Performance Report for Company X - March 2019"
+   - Give it an appropriate name like "Website Performance Report for Company X - March 2019" by clicking on text "Website Performance Report..." in the top-right corner.

-3. Selecting a data source

-   - On a pop-up window select Google Analytics account for which you would like to use this report
-   - You can use sample data if you want

-4. Set the date
+3. Set the date

    - Go to "File" (top navigation) > select "Report Settings" > select the date range for which you would like to see the data (to be able to do it, you need to first select a report-lever data source.
 Once picked, it will be updated on all pages.

-5. Edit the report
+4. Edit the report

    - If you are not in the "Edit mode".
 Bring your mouse cursor to the top edge of the report window.
 Top navigation will appear.
 In the Click a grey
    - Remove the "Client's Logo" placeholder.
 Once removed, it should automatically disappear from all pages.
    - Add your client's logo
    - Add any branding that you want (e.g. your logo, contact details, change the colour theme, etc.)

-6. Check each page
+5. Check each page

    - Quickly glance through each page and check if you are happy with everything.